cibc mobile ad

 TD is the 6th largest bank in North America based on its asset size.
 The ten largest North American banks are, respectively, JP Morgan Chase, Bank of America, Citigroup, Wells Fargo, Royal Bank of Canada, TD Bank, Goldman Sachs, Morgan Stanley, Scotiabank and Bank of Montreal.

-TD is the largest financial sector employer in Canada and has 95,000 employees.
-TD serves 28 million customers around the world and currently has 16.7 million customers with digital access to their TD bank accounts.
+TD is the largest financial sector employer in Canada and has a global work force of over 101,000 employees.
+TD serves over 28 million customers around the world and currently has over 17 million customers with digital access to their TD bank accounts.
 As of the end of October 2023 (2022), TD had around 2,240 (2,220) branches in North America.
-TD’s income is sourced 44% (41%) from Canadian Personal and Commercial Banking, 37% (35%) from U.S. Retail Banking, 14% (15%) from Wealth Management and Insurance Services and 5% (8%) from Wholesale Banking.
+TD's income is sourced 44% (41%) from Canadian Personal and Commercial Banking, 37% (35%) from U.S. Retail Banking, 14% (15%) from Wealth Management and Insurance Services and 5% (8%) from Wholesale Banking.
 TD has $1,957 billion ($1,900) in assets, including $896 billion of loans and holds $1,198 billion of deposits.

 Revenue Composition for TD Bank Group